Thitiphan Puangchan

-Thitiphan Puangchan (ฐิติพันธ์ พ่วงจันทร์, born 1 September 1993) is a Thai professional footballer who plays as a midfielder for Thai League 1 club Bangkok United, and the Thailand national team.
+Thitiphan Puangchan (ฐิติพันธ์ พ่วงจันทร์, born 1 September 1993) is a Thai professional footballer who plays as a midfielder for Thai League 1 club Bangkok United and the Thailand national team.
+He is the son of Pairote Puangchan, who also played for the national team.

-Personal life

-Thitiphan is the son of Pairote Puangchan, who is a former national team player.

 Style of play

 Early in his career with Muangthong United, Thitiphan usually played right-back.
 Now Thitiphan usually plays in central midfielder.
 A hardworking box-to-box player.
 He is known for his pace, work-rate and stamina, create attacking chances from midfield.
 He also possess good technical, as well as notable defensive attributes.